eoineoineoin/glTF_Physics/RigidBodies/README.md

 If you want your collider to have an offset from the local space (for example a sphere _not_ centered at local origin, or a rotated box), you should add an extra node to the hierarchy and apply your transform and your collider properties to that.

+Note that, depending on the simulation engine in use, `convex` and `trimesh` colliders may impose a large computational cost when converting to native types if the source mesh contains many vertices.
+In addition, real-time engines generally prefer to avoid collisions between two `trimesh` objects.
+For best performance and behaviour, consult the manual for the physics simulation engine you are using.

 **Collision Response**

 You can control how objects should respond during collisions by tweaking their friction and restitution values.
 This is done by providing the following collider property: